-- Index{t-1} means Closing Index Level on the Calculation Date immediately preceding the current Calculation Date (t). - L is the leverage equal to 5. - UI{t} means, in respect of a Calculation Date (t), the official closing price of the Underlying Index as of such date. - Rate, means, in respect of a Calculation Date (t), the SOR Rate adjusted by the Financing Spread. - SOR Rate means the overnight SGD interbank offered rate dated as of such date or the latest rate available. - Financing Spread means a financing spread which is determined by the Index Calculation Agent as the level of Libor Rate minus the level of Swap Rate on such date. - Libor Rate means the 12-month United States Dollars ("USD") interbank offered rate dated as of such date or the latest rate available. - Swap Rate means the swap rate in USD with a 1-year maturity, expressed as a percentage dated as of such date or the latest rate available. - ACT(t-1,t) means the number of calendar days between Calculation Date (t-1) (included) and Calculation Date (t) (excluded).
+- Ratet = Sor(t) $\left(\frac{L}{L-1}\right)$ × RepoRatet - L is the leverage equal to -5 - UIt means in respect of the Underlying Reference Index and a Business Date (t), the official closing price of the Underlying Reference Index as of such date. - Sor(t) means, in respect of a Business Date (t), the overnight SGD interbank offered rate dated as of such date or the latest rate available, as available under Reuters Ric: SGDTRDONF=ABSG - RepoRatet means, in respect of an Index and a Business Date (t), a stock borrowing rate which is provided to the Index Calculation Agent by the Index Sponsor, based on market quotations received from a panel of market participants - ACT (t-1,t) means the number of calendar days between Calculation Date (t) (included) and Calculation Date (t-1) excluded.
 The "Calculation Date" is as defined in the Leveraged Index Rules.

-"Intraday Restrike Event" means in respect of a Business Day (t), the decrease at any Calculation Time of the Underlying Reference Index level by 10% or more compared with the last reference level (being the previous closing level or (if there have been previous intraday restrikes) the previous observed level) of the relevant Underlying Reference Index as of such Calculation Time.
+"Intraday Restrike Event" means in respect of a Business Day (t), the increase at any Calculation Time of the Underlying Reference Index level by 10% or more compared with the last reference level (being the previous closing level or (if there have been previous intraday restrikes) the previous observed level) of the relevant Underlying Reference Index as of such Calculation Time.
 The "Calculation Time" is as defined in the Leveraged Index Rules.